ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

   | {- empty -}
 ```

-where `CLOSE_HOLE` is the `\) $decdigit $decdigit*` token.
+where `CLOSE_HOLE` is the `\) $decdigit $decdigit*` or `\) @varid` token.

 These are parsed into a new `HsExpr`, `HsExtendedHole`, which either contains
 the string, or the `LHsExpr` containing the splice.

-In case of the splice,
-it is renamed during renaming and type-checked during type-checking.
+In case of the splice, it is renamed during renaming and type-checked during
+type-checking, and generally behave in the same way and adhere to the same
+rules as regular template haskell splices, i.e. they are run at the same time.
+The only difference is that the resulting expression is not spliced into the code,
+but rather passed along with the `ExtendedExprHole` to the constraint solver.

 When the type-checker encounters a `HsExtendedHole` expression, it emits
 an insoluable `CHoleCan` containing a `ExtendedExprHole` constraint with